iotaledger/wallet.rs/documentation/docs/libraries/nodejs/exchange_guide.md

 * `changeAddress`: Send the remainder value to an internal address.
 * `reuseAddress`: Send the remainder value back to its original address.
+* `customAddress`: Send the remainder value back to a provided account address.

 ```json
 TransactionOptions {